J.S. Ondara: Musical career

 Ondara's debut album, Tales of America, was released in February 2019 by Verve Label Group.
 Despite only 11 tracks making the final tracklist, Ondara wrote more than 100 songs for the album, all based on an immigrant's life in America.
 The album was produced by Mike Viola of the Candy Butchers.
 In support of the album, Ondara embarked on his first headlining tour in March 2019.
 After the release of the album, Ondara debuted on Billboard's Emerging Artist chart at No. 37 in March 2019.
 The album also landed on the Billboard Heatseekers Album, Americana/Folk Album Sales, and Rock Album Sales charts.
 He was nominated for Best Emerging Act at the 2019 Americana Music Honors & Awards.

 Ondara cites Bob Dylan as his musical hero, which is why he chose to live in Minnesota, and why he wears his signature fedora.

 He has toured with the Milk Carton Kids, Lindsey Buckingham and in 2019, he opened for select dates on tour with Neil Young.
 In early 2020, he opened for The Lumineers on their III world tour.

 Ondara was nominated for 'Best Americana Album' at the 62nd Annual Grammy Awards for his album, Tales of America.

+In May of 2023, it was announced that Ondara was the Grand Prize winner of the 2022 International Songwriting Competition (ISC) for the song "An Alien In Minneapolis."